 Campsite GPS: 63°44’59.22″N 20°14’19.20″W

-A lovely little village on the banks of Ytri Rangá with 850 inhabitants.
-The village is similar to Hvolsvöllur with a bank, campsite, stores and what not.
+A lovely little fishing village on the banks of Ytri Rangá with 850 inhabitants.
+Hella is similar to Hvolsvöllur with a bank, campsite, stores and whatnot.
 They also have a fantastic little swimming pool with two water slides.
-The river itself is one of the best Salmon rivers in Iceland but permits might be hard to get on site.
-Fishing licences are usually sold during the winter before the summer.
+The river itself is one of the best salmon rivers in Iceland but permits might be hard to get on site.
+Fishing licenses are usually sold during the winter before the summer.

 Campsite GPS: 63°49’58.45″N 20°24’24.55″W

-Selfoss with its 7600 inhabitants is the biggest village in south Iceland.
-Here you have everything you want, even a forest on the north side and a gold course.
+Selfoss with around 7,600 inhabitants, is the largest town in South Iceland.
+Here you have everything you want, even a forest on the north side and a golf course.
 The center has big stores, restaurants, banks and the grave of the chess master Bobby Fisher.

-There are a couple campsites to choose from in and outside of the village and the local swimming pool prides both an outdoor and indoor pool.
+There are a couple of campsites to choose from in and outside of the village and the local swimming pool boasts both an outdoor and indoor pool.

 Campsite GPS: 63°56’0.25″N 20°59’18.59″W

-This cosy little village is the last one you pass when driving to Reykjavik clockwise around the Ring road.
-Hveragerði has about 2600 living there.
-The area is highly geothermal as can be seen when driving above the village hence it’s called the hot springs capital of the world (by the locals).
-It’s also here you’ll find the Reykjadalur hot spring area.
-It’s a 40 minute walk from Hveragerði and definitely worth it.
-How many times can you swim in a very warm river?
+This cozy little village is the last one you pass when driving to Reykjavík clockwise around the Ring Road.
+Hveragerði has about 2,600 residents.
+The area is highly geothermal as can be seen when driving above the village, which is why it’s called the hot springs capital of the world by the locals.
+You’ll also find the Reykjadalur hot spring area here.
+It’s a 40-minute walk from Hveragerði and is definitely worth it.
+How often will you have the opportunity to swim in a very warm river?

-While there, make sure you get to taste some of the produce there grown in the huge green houses.
+While there, make sure you get to taste some of the produce grown in the huge greenhouses.

 Campsite GPS: 63°59’56.17″N 21°10’54.00″W

-These are the villages you will pass when you drive the Ring road.
-There are of course many more, not to mention the Westfjords and Snæfellsnes peninsula are not included in the Ring road trip.
-All farms and churches also has names too so don’t get confused with all the name signs you will encounter on your trip around Iceland.
+These small towns in Iceland and Iceland villages are the ones you’ll pass when you drive the Ring Road.
+There are, of course, many more, not to mention the Westfjords and Snæfellsnes peninsula which are not included in the Ring Road trip.
+All farms and churches also have names so don’t get confused with all the name signs you will encounter on your trip around Iceland.

 Happy Camping! #WohoCamper